xcore/tool_axe/README.rst

 :Description: AXE is a fast open source simulator of the XMOS XS1 Architecture.

 AXE is designed for fast simulation of XCore programs.
 AXE doesn't attempt to be cycle accurate.
-Instruction executuion timing is approximate.
+Instruction execution timing is approximate.
 AXE is experimental and likely to contain bugs.

 Known Issues